 Some of us have grown to see money as dirty, as though being poor is a virtue.
-However, there is nothing virtuous about being poor, or being in debt, or watching loved ones live as destitute.
+However, there is nothing virtuous about being poor, being in debt, or watching loved ones live as destitute.
 There is a quote which goes thus, “wealth does not lie in amassing a treasure of great possessions but in having a few wants”, this can also be further explicitly rephrased as “wealth does not lie in amassing a great worldly possession, but in having satisfaction and being contented with a few wants” because gratitude for what you have is probably the best insurance against greed.

 Planning and Managing your Budget

 A daily practice of gratitude can help curtail that impulsive need to spend and help you stick to your budget.
 When you’re grateful for what you already have, you’re able to honestly evaluate the pros and cons of every financial decision you need to make.
 You won’t be as likely to make decisions out of fear, or from an insatiable mindset.
-Instead, you’ll feel fulfilled thus empowered to make financial decisions and leverage your wealth which will move you towards attaining your long term goals and positively impact both you and your family.
+Instead, you’ll feel fulfilled thus empowered to make financial decisions and leverage your wealth which will move you towards attaining your long-term goals and positively impact both you and your family.

 The Scarcity versus Abundance Mindset

-The scarcity mindset is based on the belief that there will never be enough, which results to feelings of fear, stress and anxiety which consequently leads to a toxic financial habit.
+The scarcity mindset is based on the belief that there will never be enough, which results in feelings of fear, stress, and anxiety which consequently leads to a toxic financial habit.
 It is believed that a daily practice of gratitude attracts more abundance to your life.
 “Whatever you sow, you shall reap right?”
 When you genuinely believe there’s plenty to go around and that you are grateful for what you already have, you become focused and begin to take advantage of opportunities when they show up.

-Your ability to be comfortable and confident in your own financial means gives you the flexibility you need to make future decisions that will continually increase abundance in your life and as such, limit debts.
+Your ability to be comfortable and confident in your financial means gives you the flexibility you need to make future decisions that will continually increase abundance in your life and as such, limit debts.